About EMDR Matters

 For therapists

-- Smooth BLS — the ball and tones are rendered on the client device, not screen-shared through Zoom or Teams.
+- Smooth BLS — the ball and tones are rendered on the client device, not screen-shared from another app.

 - Privacy by design — no session recording, no clinical notes store, no long-term client profiles.
 Operational data is short-lived.
 Full privacy policy.